cfech/aws-solutions-architect-associate/aws-saa-code-main/amazon-ebs/amazon-ebs-volumes.md

 ## Launch Instances in two AZs

 1. Launch an instance using the Amazon Linux AMI in us-east-1a
-2. Launch another instnace using the Amazon Linux AMI in us-east-1b
+2. Launch another instance using the Amazon Linux AMI in us-east-1b

 ## Create and Attach an EBS Volume
 1. Create a 10GB gp2 volume in us-east-1a with a name tag of 'data-volume'